Pioreactor/docs.pioreactor/developer-guide/07-Plugins/03-plugin-as-python-package.md

 ### Troubleshooting

- - Do you see an error like?
+ - Do you see an error like:
    ```
-   WARNING: Skipping /usr/local/lib/python3.11/site-packages/X due to invalid metadata entry 'Y'
+   WARNING: Skipping /usr/local/lib/python3.13/site-packages/X due to invalid metadata entry 'Y'
    ```
    Try the following:
    ```
-   sudo rm -rf /usr/local/lib/python3.11/site-packages/X
+   sudo rm -rf /usr/local/lib/python3.13/site-packages/X
    ```

    and then reinstall the plugin.